opendatamonitor/ckanext-harvestodm/README.md

 - the configuration of a harvest job is stored in the MongoDB database, where the collected metadata are also kept and analyzed
 - upon completion of a harvest job, a harmonization job is configured and scheduled for execution

-__during the 'gather' stage__:
+__in 'gather' stage__:
 - custom code was added to address the catalogues http://data.noe.gv.at and http://data.gouv.fr, which although powered by CKAN have some modifications in the provided API
 - collect some statistics (number of metadata records collected) for debugging and monitoring purposes

-__during the 'fetch' stage__:
+__in 'fetch' stage__:
 - check whether a returned JSON document is valid (and try to validate if not)
 - add some extra metadata (language, country, catalogue_url, platform)
 - check whether a metadata record is already present in the MongoDB database, and accordingly create or update
-- calculated statistics, e.g. number of metadata records collected, for debugging and monitoring purposes
+- calculate statistics, e.g. number of metadata records collected, for debugging and monitoring purposes

 ## Licence